-One-by-one dozens of individuals took a leap into bone-chilling water, all for a good cause.
+Dozens of individuals lined up and waited their turn to leap into bone-chilling water, all for a good cause.

 Sunday, members of the public participated in a Polar Plunge in Summerside, with one twist – participants jumped into a four-and-a-half-foot deep pool that was stationed between Summerside Police Services and fire hall.

 The event raised more than $25,000 for Special Olympic athletes on P.E.I.

 Gerald Arsenault, of P.E.I.
 Ground Search and Rescue, didn’t hesitate when he leaped from the platform and into the chilled water while splashing cheerful onlookers.

 “The jump was cold but better than last year when we had to walk out into the sea to get somewhere deep enough to plunge,” he said.
 “This is my fourth year participating and it’s great to make a rewarding community contribution.”